 This result is obtained by making extensive use of the limit version of the model, that is, taking the fineness of the grid to zero.
 Generically, the limit of the equilibria exists.
 This implies that the order of the stages in the limit is also the order of the stages of the finite game, as long as the grid for that game is fine enough.
-In other words, in the limit the critical points converge to the limit game's critical points.
-Therefore, as long as the limit game's critical points for different players are separated, fine grids provide players with the opportunity to play and react at all the relevant points in the game.
+In other words, in the limit the critical points converge.
+Therefore, as long as the critical points for different players are separated in the limit, for fine grids players get the opportunity to play and react at all the relevant points in the game.